jxbttm/jx-portfolio/README.md

 # Just for fun web portfolio
-This project aims to develop a fun web portfolio just for the fun of it. #jxbttm
+This project aims to develop a fun web portfolio just for the fun of it.

-## Credits for assets
+## Credits For Assets
 ### Artwork
+<a href="https://www.freepik.com/vectors/treasure">Treasure vector created by redgreystock - www.freepik.com</a>

 ### Audio
  Calm and Peaceful by LesFM | https://lesfm.net/relaxing-background-music/